CN-Consult/pavo/config/README.md

 | autoLogin          | Object   | Auto login configuration                                                                                                                                                |

-Note: array values of arrays with numeric values are appended to the page defaults instead of replacing the page default settings (cssFiles and jsFiles)
+Note: array values of arrays with numeric indexes are appended to the page defaults instead of replacing the page default settings (cssFiles and jsFiles)

 AutoLogin